 I wanted to give parents practical tips that are backed by science.
 As a mom, I’m fighting the same fight as most parents.
 Sometimes you may let your kids have a Gatorade or let them skip brushing their teeth one night.
 Don’t give up.
 You may fall off the wagon, but we have to get back on for the health of our children.

-There is no manual that comes with our kids.
+No manual comes with our kids.
 When I was pregnant, I had a big stack of pregnancy books and there was only one little section on dental health.
-I was hoping “Cavity Free Kids” could be like the “What to Expect When Expecting” for oral health care.
+I was hoping “Cavity Free Kids” could be like “What to Expect When Expecting” for oral health care.

 CC: It seems like you’ve found a healthy balance between work, family and serving your community.
 What’s your secret?